swiftlang/swift-evolution/visions/swift-testing.md

-# A New API Direction for Testing in Swift
+# A New Direction for Testing in Swift

 ## Introduction

 A key requirement for the success of any developer platform is a way to use automated testing to identify software defects.
 Better APIs and tools for testing can greatly improve a platform’s quality.
-Below, we propose a new API direction for testing in Swift.
+Below, we propose a new direction for testing in Swift.

 We start by defining our basic principles and describe specific features that embody those principles.
 We then discuss several design considerations in-depth.
-Finally, we present specific ideas for delivering an all-new testing API in Swift, and weigh them against alternatives considered.
+Finally, we present specific ideas for delivering an all-new testing solution for Swift, and weigh them against alternatives considered.

 ## Principles